 Operator.
 A person, organization or enterprise engaged in or offering to engage in an aircraft operation.

-Note - In the context of remotely piloted aircraft, an aircraft operation includes the remotely piloted aircraft system.
+Note - In the context of remotely piloted aircraft, an aircraft operation refers to the operation of an RPAS.

 Operator's maintenance control manual.
 A document which describes the operator's procedures necessary to ensure that all scheduled and unscheduled maintenance is performed on the operator's aircraft on time and in a controlled and satisfactory manner.